Hamilton College: Kirkland College

 In the second half of the 20th century, Hamilton established a women's college, Kirkland College, on college land on the other side of College Hill Road.
 Though it ultimately resulted in Hamilton becoming coeducational, it lasted only about 10 years.
 It was perceived as less rigorous than Hamilton, although this was disputed and much discussed.
 The merger of the two schools, or rather the takeover by Hamilton, took place along with feelings of betrayal and lack of support from Kirkland students.
 On the other hand, it has been noted that Hamilton's transition to coeducation took place "more equitably" than at other men's schools, as a result of Kirkland.
 In the same work, "women students' interests" were deemed well represented in the modern Hamilton, which the author found "quite remarkable."

 The campus today is divided into the "light side" or "north side" (former Hamilton campus) and the "dark side" or "south side" (former Kirkland campus), separated by College Hill Road.
 As late as 2004, the Hamilton side was called "historical" and "fraternity-dominated"; the Kirkland side was "more modern" and "politically progressive".

 Curtailment of fraternities

+In 1832, Alpha Delta Phi was founded at the college by Samuel Eells and four other students.

 In 1995, the college announced that all students would be required to live and eat on campus and the college bought the existing fraternity houses.
 At that time about a third of Hamilton students were fraternity members.
 While fraternities were not abolished, they were no longer as central to student life.
 To some extent this change reflected the negative experiences that some Kirkland and then Hamilton women had with Hamilton's fraternities.